eosnetworkfoundation/docs/docs/30_tutorials/40_eosio_token.md

 ## Summary

 This tutorial demonstrated:
-* The main concept revolving around EOSIO coin and tokens
+* The main concept revolving around Antelope coin and tokens
 * How the `eosio.token` smart contract code is structured
 * How the `eosio.token` smart contract works